HarisKumar2812/arduino_alexa/README.md

 The detectClapping() function loads the audio data, extracts features, loads the TensorFlow Lite model, sets up the interpreter, runs inference, and determines if clapping sounds are detected.
 The extractFeatures() function performs feature extraction (e.g., spectrogram computation).
 In the main() function, we call detectClapping() with the audio file path and print the detection result.

+**AI Sound & Gesture Recognition for Smart Homes with Alexa** To implement sound detection and gesture detection using deep learning concepts on a Raspberry Pi and integrate it with Alexa, you would typically follow these steps:

+Setup Deep Learning Models: Train deep learning models for sound detection and gesture recognition using labeled datasets.
+For sound detection, you might use Convolutional Neural Networks (CNNs) or Recurrent Neural Networks (RNNs) trained on spectrogram data.
+For gesture recognition, you could use CNNs or other suitable architectures trained on image data from gesture sensors.

+Deploy Models on Raspberry Pi: Convert the trained models into formats suitable for deployment on Raspberry Pi, such as TensorFlow Lite for sound detection and TensorFlow.js or ONNX for gesture recognition.
+Ensure that the models are optimized for running on resource-constrained devices like Raspberry Pi.

+Capture Audio and Gesture Data: Write code to capture audio input from microphones and gesture data from sensors connected to the Raspberry Pi.
+Preprocess the data as needed (e.g., convert audio signals to spectrograms, normalize gesture data).

+Perform Inference: Use the deployed deep learning models to perform inference on the captured data.
+For sound detection, feed the spectrogram data into the sound detection model and obtain predictions for each time frame.
+For gesture recognition, process the image data from the gesture sensors and obtain predictions from the gesture recognition model.

+Trigger Actions Based on Predictions: Based on the predictions from the sound detection and gesture recognition models, trigger actions such as sending commands to Alexa for voice interaction or controlling IoT devices connected to the Raspberry Pi.

+Integration with Alexa: Use the Alexa Voice Service (AVS) SDK to integrate Alexa voice interaction capabilities into your application running on the Raspberry Pi.
+This involves setting up communication with the AVS API, handling authentication, sending voice requests, and receiving responses from Alexa.
+In this example:
+We load pre-trained sound detection and gesture recognition models (stored in TensorFlow Lite format).
+We capture audio data from a microphone and preprocess it for sound detection (e.g., converting audio signals to spectrograms).
+We capture gesture data from a gesture sensor and preprocess it for gesture recognition.
+We perform inference using the loaded models to obtain predictions for sound detection and gesture recognition.
+Based on the predictions, we trigger actions (e.g., sending commands to Alexa, controlling IoT devices).
+We integrate with Alexa for voice interaction using the appropriate libraries and APIs.